White Sox down Twins, extend AL Central lead | Sports-Games

 White Sox down Twins, extend AL Central lead

-Cruz and manager Rocco Baldelli were ejected in the middle of the seventh inning for arguing balls and strikes. --Field Level Media
+Cruz and manager Rocco Baldelli was ejected in the middle of the seventh inning for arguing balls and strikes. --Field Level Media

 - READ MORE ON: